deletedname/practice-makes-perfect/posts/2024-06-18-beginning.md

 # Only the beginning

 I will get the hang of this.
+Maybe today, maybe tomorrow.
+Just stick with it.